Siegel zero

-In mathematics, more specifically in the field of analytic number theory, a Landau–Siegel zero or simply Siegel zero (also known as exceptional zero), named after Edmund Landau and Carl Ludwig Siegel, is a type of potential counterexample to the generalized Riemann hypothesis, on the zeros of Dirichlet L-functions associated to quadratic number fields.
+In mathematics, more specifically in the field of analytic number theory, a Landau–Siegel zero or simply Siegel zero, also known as an exceptional zero, named after Edmund Landau and Carl Ludwig Siegel, is a type of potential counterexample to the generalized Riemann hypothesis, on the zeros of Dirichlet L-functions associated to quadratic number fields.
 Roughly speaking, these are possible zeros very near (in a quantifiable sense) to $s=1$.

 Motivation and definition

 The way in which Siegel zeros appear in the theory of Dirichlet L-functions is as potential exceptions to the classical zero-free regions, which can only occur when the L-function is associated to a real Dirichlet character.

 Real primitive Dirichlet characters

 For an integer q ≥ 1, a Dirichlet character modulo q is an arithmetic function $\chi\colon \mathbb{Z}\to\mathbb{C}$ satisfying the following properties: